 Charan aims to develop a variety of products to be accessible to all groups of customers, including providing information and increasing the efficiency of insurance to serve the needs and create the highest satisfaction for the insured.
 In order to achieve this goal, the Company has developed appropriate plans to accommodate future changes while increasing the knowledge necessary for the organization to become the most trusted insurance company.
-By 2022, the Company expects a 15% increase in premiums due to the expansion of voluntary and compulsory car insurance sales channels to make it more accessible to customers, including focusing on expanding the market for property and miscellaneous insurance even more in order to support the expansion of the business in the future.
+By 2024, the Company expects the Premium Written will be up to 10% due to the expansion of voluntary and compulsory car insurance sales channels to make it more accessible to customers, including focusing on expanding the market for property and miscellaneous insurance even more in order to support the expansion of the business in the future.
 The Company has provided a complaint channel for customers to make suggestions or complaints on various matters; customer needs and expectations are used to continuously formulate strategies.
-The results of the year 2021 found that:
+The results of the year 2023 found that: